 A message based purely on logic may make sense to the CEO, but it doesn’t resonate as deeply as a concerted call to people’s emotions.

 This brings us back to the dilemma of the demand generation marketer.

 Is demand generation the operational job of shoveling B2B leads to sales?
 Or is it a profession tasked with understanding the reasons why humans choose brand A over brand B and then using that understanding to turn the tide in your company’s favor?

 The answer lies somewhere in the middle, but in its current state B2B demand is heavily skewed toward operations.
-This myopic focus on accumulating more B2B leads instead of discovering what motivates human beings is crippling demand generation (click to tweet).

 If demand generation is flawed, how do we change it?

 Begin by making the case for exploring the psyche of your customer.
 It’s actually a simple argument to make with a little bit of logos.

 Customer experience can be the key differentiator among close competitors, and with its ever-expanding reach, marketing is the perfect repository of customer knowledge.